Jeunese/jeunese.github.io/docs/guidelines.md

 Voice is *what* you say and tone is *how* you say it.
 In general, the voice of documentation should always be the same, remaining clear, direct, relevant, and positive.

-Tone can change based on the target audience.
-For example, an academic paper will typically use third person and will tend not to use contractions, giving it a formal tone.
+Tone can change based on the target audience or context.
+For example, academic papers typically use third person and tend to avoid contractions, giving it a formal tone.
 However, in product documentation, it's more important to avoid fatigue and frustration; we want to the text to be as short, friendly, and understandable as possible for getting the job done.
 We thus aim to write in plain English, short sentences, and a conversational tone.

 The tone (not the voice) might change depending on whether you're writing product documentation or in-product copy.
-The advice for a pop-up message in the UI, for example, might call for friendlier language, like *"Do you need more time?"*.
-The underlying voice remains the same –– with short sentences, plain English, and so on –– but the tone is more conversational and reassuring.
+The advice for a pop-up message in the UI, for example, might call for friendlier language, like *"Are you sure you want to delete this file?"*.
+The underlying voice remains the same –– with short sentences, plain English, and so on –– but the tone is more conversational and familiar.

+The sections below provide guidelines for the general voice and tone of product documentation and UI content.

 ### Be clear